eSynergy-Solutions/sales-ai-assistant/README.md

 ## Project Structure

-Below is the project structure for **doc-knowledge-ai-assistant**, providing an overview of the main components and their purpose:
+Below is the project structure for **Sales AI Assistant**, providing an overview of the main components and their purpose:

 ```
 ├── assets/                           # Media assets such as logos